takalkartejas/learning_docker/README.md

 46. Modify to return json array
 47. We have created a simple API!
 48. Now we have to dockerize this api
-49. Create a Dockerfile in user_service_api folder, refer comments
+49. Create a Dockerfile in user_service_api folder, refer comment
+50. Run docker using :- docker run --name user-api -d -p 3000:3000 usr-service-api:latest
+51. Express js listens to port 3000 by default, we map port 3000 of host to port 3000 of docker
+52. .dockerignore:- when we are doing ADD . ., it will add all the files in the docker.
+We can exclude some files by editing .dockerignore

 ### Usefull commands: